Apr 21, 2021

 After all, making the perfect video is a big deal.
 Making that perfect video without worrying about copyright claims or licensing issues is basically a masterpiece-level accomplishment.

-Finding good, uncopyrighted music for your videos might seem intimidating.
+Finding good, non copyright music or sound effects for your videos might seem intimidating.
 But all you really need to do is follow these 5 steps, which stretches all the way from brainstorming the project to exporting the finalized video from your editing software.

 Let’s get to it.

 Choosing the right music can make all the difference for your video.
-Music has the power to affect our emotions, create certain tones, or guide our experience (even in a visual medium).
+Whether it is quiet background music or driving electronic beats, music has the power to affect our emotions, create certain tones, or guide our experience (even in a visual medium).

 The art of filmmaking is just as reliant on good audio as the visual pieces, and you really can’t afford to overlook the importance of music and sound design.